Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-02.md

 <!-- > -->

-Tags can have as many attributes as you care to inlcude.
+Tags can have as many attributes as you care to include.

 ```html